Reaching them requires nuance and understanding.

 Language matters.

-As I have noted previously, some businesses assume they can translate their ads into español and call it a good day’s work.
+As previously noted, some businesses assume they can translate their ads into español and call it a good day’s work.
 However, that is only one piece of this plan, and even then, the piece can be different from market to market.

 While a Spanish ad may effectively reach some of the target, it fails to consider language preference.
 According to Claritas, only 32% of the community depends on the Spanish language or has a bilingual preference.
 The research firm’s Hispanicity metric measures “the degree to which people of Hispanic heritage in the United States have retained elements of their Hispanic culture.”
 The metric can indicate how Spanish, English, or “Spanglish” — English with culturally familiar Spanish words peppered in — may resonate with the particular Hispanic community a brand wants to reach.